 Do some online research but do NOT go crazy.

 Realself should be a good resource to get information.

 Watching videos of the procedure may help, but not all sources are reliable.
-TIP: Many videos are commercially oriented more than informative oriented (Find some informative videos by clicking here).
+TIP: Many videos are commercially oriented more than informative oriented.
 Be judicious with your selection and do NOT cancel your surgery because of it.

 Write down your questions.
 If you don’t do that, I promise you will forget.

 Be on time.
 In many cases the practice will send you paperwork to fill prior to your consultation.
 Have it ready so the consultation can run in a timely fashion.
 If you can not print or access the documents online, they should recommend coming 15 minutes earlier.

 Cosmetic surgery can be a tricky topic to be discussed.
 The more focused your complaints are, the more efficient the consultation will run.